Tag: CFP

 Call for Papers: Service-learning in the Composition Classroom

 Submissions are sought for a professional development book for both new and experienced composition teachers that will focus on the role of service-learning in the composition classroom.
 The book will be part of the Fountainhead Press X Series for Professional Development.
-Essays are sought that provide practical ideas for using service-learning pedagogy in the classroom; however, the practical application should build on a pedagogical discussion that frames the teaching/learning activities.
-In other words, do not only tell how, but also why.
+Essays are sought that provide practical ideas for using service-learning pedagogy in the classroom; however, stuff the practical application should build on a pedagogical discussion that frames the teaching/learning activities.
+In other words, prostate do not only tell how, seek but also why.

 The specific audience includes